seldon1000/NextPass/README.md

 # Known issues
 **Jetpack Compose**<br />
 Compose is still in beta, that means that you could experience some glitches and/or poor performance depending on your device.
 NextPass UI also lacks many animations, due to Compose's navigation and foundation libraries still not supporting them.
 I will update the toolkit ASAP to provide the best possible experience.

-**Password edit**<br />
-Editing passwords is possible in NextPass, although it's not perfect.
-Instead of directly updating a password with the new information, NextPass generates a totally new password and then deletes the old one.
-That leads to several (kinda) issues: the password's ID, which should be immutable, changes; the old password is moved to 'Trash', which is confusing; the actual password's creation date is updated to the current date, again, confusing; shared passwords won't be shared anymore (probably); the updated password will lose its tags.
-Apart from this, editing passwords works exactly as intended.

-This is because NextPass communicates with the Nextcloud server through Nextcloud's official SingleSignOn library (https://github.com/nextcloud/Android-SingleSignOn).
-As of now, SSO does not support PATCH http method, which is required to perform the update action on the passwords.
-NextPass' workaround is temporary and will stay that way until either SSO provides full PATCH method support (for now, some talks are being made here http://github.com/nextcloud/Android-SingleSignOn/issues/355) or I switch to a different library to perform http requests.

 # Translations